davewsmith/jupyter-starter/README.md

 Depending on various factors (moon, tailwind, internet provider) provisioning and starting the VM takes between 8 and 20 minutes on my laptop.

+Edit `Vagrantfile` to customize which packages get installed at VM build time.

-## Running the Jupyter notebook server
+## Running the Jupyter Labs server

 With a VM running,